ilikescience/ilikescience.github.io/_posts/2019-02-24-compounding-design.markdown

 ---
-title: Compounding design
+title: Compounding design, expiring design
 categories: writing
 og:
-  title: Compounding design
+  title: Compounding design, expiring design
-  description: How to design things that grow
+  description: When to design things that grow, when to design things that die
-  image: /images/learning-0.jpg
+  image: /images/compounding-4.jpg
-  image_width: 1600
+  image_width: 1400
-  image_height: 936
+  image_height: 757
-updated: 2019-02-10
+updated: 2019-02-24
 ---

 I recently read [an essay on 'compounding knowledge.'](https://fs.blog/2019/02/compounding-knowledge/){:target="_blank"}.
 Warren Buffet has used compounding knowledge to become the most successful investor of all time: